 Subsequent procurement for the GT program through RAM, as described above under Section 18, will be based on assessment of "incremental customer enrollments and the amount of dedicated Green Tariff procurement... [already] under contract."
-82 SDG&E will continue to hold two ECR solicitations a year through 2018.
-83 SDG&E also submitted AL 3168-E to the Commission in December 2017, seeking to extend its GT and ECR programs through 2023 and to propose changes to the ECR program, such as solicitation timing and community interest requirements.
-A draft resolution has not yet been issued.
+84 SDG&E will continue to hold two ECR solicitations a year through 2018.
+85 SDG&E also submitted AL 3168-E to the Commission in December 2017, seeking to extend its GT and ECR programs through 2023 and to propose changes to the ECR program, such as solicitation timing and community interest requirements.
+The Commission issued Resolution E-5028, effective September 26, 2019, approving SDG&E's request.